miguellan/python-lorawan-RN2XX3/README.md

 ![RPI Zero and RN3903 over UART](https://github.com/miguellan/python-lorawan-RN2XX3/blob/master/RN2903.jpg?raw=true)

-If you want to contribute, please fork, and create a pull request with your changes.
+The goal of this project, is to create a simple library, and starting point, for anyone evaluating RN2XX3 LoRaWAN chips.
+If you found this repo helpful, and want to contribute.
+Please fork, and create a pull request with your changes, and it will be merged.